bsmith89/strain-corr/doc/manuscript/manuscript.md

-with higher estimated depth had better performance on this benchmark (Spearman's correlation between maximum strain depth across samples and F1 score: Spearman's ⍴ = 0.29, 0.55, and 0.32 for StrainPGC, PanPhlAn, and StrainPanDA, respectively; Supplemental Figure S1).
+with higher estimated depth had better performance on this benchmark (Spearman's correlation between maximum strain depth across samples and F1 score: Spearman's ⍴ = 0.29, 0.55, and 0.32 for StrainPGC, PanPhlAn, and StrainPanDA, respectively; Supplemental Fig. S1).
-We also find a correlation between the number of strain-pure samples and F1 for all three tools (⍴ = 0.33, 0.42, and 0.34, respectively, Supplemental Figure S1).
+We also find a correlation between the number of strain-pure samples and F1 for all three tools (⍴ = 0.33, 0.42, and 0.34, respectively, Supplemental Fig. S1).
 StrainPGC's precision was less tightly related to depth than either PanPhlAn or StrainPanDA (⍴ = 0.19, 0.54, and 0.55, respectively).
 Since we controlled for the upstream pangenome profiling,